arp242/arp242.net/code/transip-dynamic/index.markdown

 		go get arp242.net/transip-dynamic

+  This will put the binary in `~/go/bin`

 - Open up `config` in any 'ol text editor.
 Set the appropriate values.

 - Build and run the program: `go run transip-dynamic.go`

-- You probably want to run this automatically every hour orso with cron.
+- You probably want to run this automatically every hour or so with cron.

 Alternatives
 ============